-The Bank of Finland’s insider policy rules are based on the Act on the Officials of the Bank of Finland, on the regulation laid down by the Parliamentary Supervisory Council on the basis of the said Act, on the ECB’s Guideline laying down the principles of a Eurosystem Ethics Framework and on these ethical rules of conduct.
+The Bank of Finland’s insider policy rules are based on the Act on the Officials of the Bank of Finland, on the regulation laid down by the Parliamentary Supervisory Council on the basis of said Act, on the ECB’s Guideline laying down the principles of a Eurosystem Ethics Framework and on these present ethical rules of conduct.
 The insider policy rules are, as a rule, only applicable to those officials of the Bank of Finland who are insiders according to the definition.

 Inside information refers to all kinds of market-sensitive information that is related to Eurosystem duties or other duties carried out by the Bank of Finland and that has not been made public or is not available to the general public.

 Inside information may also include other sensitive information that has not been made public.
-According to Section 6, subsection 1 of the Act on the Officials of the Bank of Finland, such information may be related to confidential information on monetary policy, financial markets, national economic statistics, financial position of private corporations or business secrets.
+According to section 6, subsection 1 of the Act on the Officials of the Bank of Finland, such information may be related to confidential information on monetary policy, financial markets, national economic statistics, the financial position of private corporations or business secrets.

-The Financial Supervisory Authority (FIN-FSA) has its own insider policy system, and the Bank of Finland’s insider policy rules are not applicable to FIN-FSA.3
+The Financial Supervisory Authority (FIN-FSA) has its own insider policy system, and the Bank of Finland’s insider policy rules are not applicable to the FIN-FSA.3

-3.3 SPECIFIC RESTRICTIONS FOR INSIDERS
+3.3 SPECIFIC RESTRICTIONS on INSIDERS

-- a) transactions in shares and bonds issued by financial corporations established in the European Union (profit shares of cooperative banks are regarded as equivalent to these);
+a) transactions in shares and bonds issued by financial corporations established in the European Union (profit shares of cooperative banks are regarded as equivalent to these);

 d) transactions in derivatives related to the financial instruments listed under a) to c) and collective investment schemes the main purpose of which is to invest in such financial instruments.

-3.4 CONTENT OF INSIDER’S REPORT
+3.4 CONTENT OF INSIDER declaration